 Everything young girls experience now is in digital format -- nothing's tangible.
 When I was a teen, I had some really great things I could hold onto, cherish and even worship.
 I still hold my Live Through This CD booklet very close to my heart.
 The zine should give girls from other places a window into cool, supportive, collaborative, smart young woman working together to make cool shit happen!
 The future is female!

-Magazines and the zines was how I learned about a lot of things.
+Magazines and the zine world was how I learned about a lot of things.
 I lived in the suburbs in Canada.
-Since there was no internet then -- or just really bad internet -- it was the only way I could get a hold of cool information.
+Since there was no Internet then -- or just really bad Internet -- it was the only way I could get a hold of cool information.
 I had to intentionally go seek it out at record stores, shows or raves.
 It wasn't like there was a TV sitcom on being a riot grrrl.
 Riot grrrl zines were the only zines I had.

 How did Petra become involved with the zine?

-What's the best thing about today's young female creatives?
-What draws you to the girls you work with?
+What's the dopest thing about today's young female creatives?
+What compels you to the girls you work with?